Noahdot/audio-analyser/packages/README.md

 ## Notice
 - Ensure your application runs under the HTTPS protocol, as browsers only allow microphone access in secure environments.
 - When using this package, make sure to handle cases where the user denies microphone access.
+- Since the primary purpose of the initial development was to distinguish between male and female voices, the frequency capture is currently limited to 400 Hz.